-Halloween is about a week away, and you may not realize just how frightening this night could be for your safety or property.
+Halloween is coming up, and you may not realize just how frightening this night could be for your safety or property.

 - Don’t be a scary driver.
 Drive sober, slowly and even more carefully than usual on Halloween.
 Watch out for children who may be running or wearing dark costumes.